carakaki808/carakaki808.github.io/essays/ArtMeetsFunctionality.md

 # It's Worth Your Time!

 <img class= "ui small left circular floated image" src="https://assets.entrepreneur.com/content/3x2/2000/20190910104502-Greencurrency.jpeg?auto=webp&quality=95&crop=16:9&width=675">
 Learning semantic UI is very tedious.
 It will require a lot of the learner’s attention while also maintaining a decent understanding of CSS and HTML.
 I was not convinced of the power a framework would have while constructing web projects.
 As I began the slow process of implementing Semantic UI into my HTML and CSS, I began to appreciate the nuance this framework was having on my pages.
 A week later and I’m sold!
 Semantic UI dresses up your projects to look as impressive as those popular websites we’re so familiar with… ahem, Facebook.
+If you give Semantic UI the attention it deserves, you will be rewarded!

 # A Solid Look For Professionals!